GOHSEP DAILY OPERATIONAL REPORT

 A surface trough over the central Caribbean Sea is producing disorganized cloudiness and showers.
 Development of this system, if any, should be slow to occur.
 This system has a low chance, about 10 percent, of becoming a tropical cyclone during the next 48 hours as it moves westward at 10 to 15 mph.

 More information can be accessed from The National Hurricane Center: http://www.nhc.noaa.gov/

 Due to the extremely dry conditions in certain Parishes within the state, State Fire Marshal, H. Butch Browning and, Agriculture and Forestry Commissioner, Mike Strain have issued a cease and desist order for all private burning, pursuant to authority under R.S.
 40:1563.
 Private burning shall only be allowed by permission of the local fire department or local government.

-This order is effective as of 0900 Hours, August 24, 2011, and shall remain in effect until rescinded for the following Louisiana parishes: Allen, Acadia, Avoyelles, Beauregard, Bienville, Bossier, Caddo, Calcasieu, Caldwell, Cameron, Catahoula, Claiborne, Desoto, Evangeline, Jackson, Jefferson Davis, LaSalle, Lincoln, Natchitoches, Pointe Coupee, Rapides, Red River, Sabine, St. Landry, Union, Vermillion, Vernon, Webster and Winn
+This order was effective as of 0900 Hours, August 24, 2011, and shall remain in effect until rescinded for the following Louisiana parishes: Allen, Acadia, Avoyelles, Beauregard, Bienville, Bossier, Caddo, Calcasieu, Caldwell, Cameron, Catahoula, Claiborne, Desoto, Evangeline, Grant, Jackson, Jefferson Davis, LaSalle, Lincoln, Natchitoches, Pointe Coupee, Ouachita, Rapides, Red River, Sabine, St. Landry, Union, Vermillion, Vernon, Webster and Winn

-The following parishes have submitted a Parish State of Emergency Declaration to GOHSEP:
+The following parishes have a current Parish State of Emergency Declaration on file with GOHSEP:

 National Weather Service Drought Assessment Graphic: